Creating a Healthier Basis of Design

 - If the answer to both is no, is there a different product with transparency that could be used?

 Pro Tip: Use the HomeFree disclosure request template to ask manufacturers to disclose product contents if they haven’t already done so.

 Step 3.
 Benchmark and Expand Your Healthier Materials Selection

-- Place a product on the HomeFree Hazard Spectrum by matching the main product attributes that are called out on the hazard spectrum - typically the product type.
+- Place a product on the Hazard Spectrum by matching the main product attributes that are called out on the Hazard Spectrum - typically the product type.
 Pay attention to any additional attributes that may be called out in some cases.